klavins/LeanBook/README.md

 # Lean Book

+This book is compiled into HTML at [https://klavins.github.io/LeanBook](https://klavins.github.io/LeanBook).

 Chapters are in LeanBook/Chapters.
 To add a new chapter, make a file in that directory and then add an entry for the file to both LeanBook/Chapters/SUMMARY.lean and md/Makefile.

 To make the book, do